sudo-gao/cyberpatriot_windows/README.md

 | Deny access to this computer from the network | Guest |
 | Deny log on locally | Guest |

-⚠️ **RISKY**: Be very careful with "Deny" policies - you could lock yourself out!

 ---